-The Plan is a defined contribution plan covering all U.S. based employees of International Flavors & Fragrances Inc. ("IFF") and its domestic subsidiaries (the "Company"), with the exception of the unionized employees located in Jacksonville, Florida (the "Union Plan"), non-resident-alien employees and leased employees.
+The Plan is a defined contribution plan covering all U.S. based employees of International Flavors & Fragrances Inc. ("IFF") and its domestic subsidiaries (the "Company"), with the exception of the unionized employees located in Jacksonville, Florida (the "Union Plan"), non-resident-alien employees and leased employees regardless of age and years of service.
+All eligible employees are automatically enrolled at 4% unless an affirmative election is made.
 The Plan also covers certain employees who are U.S. citizens temporarily assigned to subsidiaries abroad.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended, ("ERISA").
-The Plan has been amended to reflect the provisions of the Economic Growth and Tax Relief Reconciliation Act of 2001, the Pension Protection Act of 2006, the Heroes Earnings and Assistance Relief Tax Act ("HEART") of 2008 and the Workers.
-Retiree and Employer Recovery Act ("WRERA") of 2008.